tibia-oce/bootstrap/README.md

 ### Running the playbook

+> [!NOTE]
+>
+> Depending on how much RAM and CPU you have allocated the VM, this may run for up to 15 minutes.

 3. Then, trigger the playbook to run via:
     ```sh
     # By default, vault password is 'password'